-HOW IS THE ADULT-USE INDUSTRY REGULATED IN MASSACHUSETTS?
+HOW IS THE CANNABIS INDUSTRY REGULATED IN MASSACHUSETTS?

-The Massachusetts Adult-Use industry is regulated by a state agency called the Cannabis Control Commission (CCC).
-In 2018, the CCC published industry regulations and began issuing Adult-Use business licenses.
+The Massachusetts cannabis industry is regulated by a state agency called the Cannabis Control Commission (CCC).

-WHAT TYPES OF BUSINESSES ARE CURRENTLY ELIGIBLE TO APPLY FOR ADULT-USE LICENSES IN MASSACHUSETTS?
+WHAT TYPES OF BUSINESSES ARE CURRENTLY ELIGIBLE TO APPLY FOR MEDICAL-USE OR ADULT-USE LICENSES IN MASSACHUSETTS?

-WHAT IF AN ADULT-USE BUSINESS FAILS TO MAINTAIN ITS RESPONSIBLE VENDOR STATUS?
+WHAT IF A MEDICAL-USE OR ADULT-USE lICENSEE FAILS TO MAINTAIN ITS RESPONSIBLE VENDOR STATUS?

-If an Adult-Use businesses fails to maintain its Responsible Vendor status, the CCC can suspend, revoke, or refuse to renew its license.
+If an licensee fails to maintain its Responsible Vendor status, the CCC can suspend, revoke, or refuse to renew its license.